ArduPilot/ardupilot_wiki/rover/source/docs/rover-failsafes.rst

 - set :ref:`FS_THR_ENABLE <FS_THR_ENABLE>` to "1" to enable this failsafe
 - if :ref:`FS_ACTION <FS_ACTION>` is "1", the vehicle will :ref:`RTL <rtl-mode>` to home, if "2" the vehicle will :ref:`Hold <hold-mode>`, if "3" or "4" the vehicle will attempt to use :ref:`SmartRTL <smartrtl-mode>` but if this mode cannot be engaged the vehicle will :ref:`RTL <rtl-mode>` or :ref:`Hold <hold-mode>` respectively.
-- once the transmitter/receiver connection is restored, the user may use the transmitter's mode switch to re-take control of the vehicle in :ref:`Manual <manual-mode>` (or any other mode)
+- once the transmitter/receiver connection is restored, the user must use the transmitter's mode switch to re-take control of the vehicle in :ref:`Manual <manual-mode>` (or any other mode)

 Battery Failsafe
 ----------------